 The number of the applicants is getting larger by the year, confirming its important international status, naming here some of the participating countries – Japan, Italy, Germany, Hungary, United States of America, Austria, Costa Rica, Russian Federation, Turkey, Slovenia, Bosnia and Herzegovina, Serbia, Montenegro, Bulgaria, Ukraine, Poland, Vietnam, South Korea, Azarbaijan and Croatia.

-The 5th edition of the Tribute to Jurica Murai and Murai Grand Prix will take place from 3rd to 8th of April 2020.
-The deadline for application is 28th of February 2020.
+The 6th edition of the Tribute to Jurica Murai and Murai Grand Prix will take place in Spring, from April 18th to April 23rd 2024!